rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 }
 ```

-...or even the following, which it could normally do if it could prove that no
+...or even the following, which it could normally do if it the optimizer managed
-other thread has access to the underlying `VolatileU8` variable:
+to prove that no other thread has access to the `VolatileU8` variable:

 ```rust
 unsafe fn do_volatile_things(_target: NonNull<VolatileU8>) -> u8 {